Great News! Swimming Watch Tools have been acquired by Metroapps!

 This tool is 10 years old.
 Although it still performs well and still does what it was intended to, it uses legacy technologies (such as PHP extensions) which are becoming increasingly hard to maintain, and is due for a complete rewrite.

-Metroapps will keep this legacy tool running until a complete rewrite is done, which is planned in 2023-2024 Northern Hemisphere winter.
+Metroapps will keep this legacy tool running until a complete rewrite is done.
 The plan is to rewrite the same functionality as a Progressive Web App which can be run totally on client side and available offline.
 Any further progress will be announced here.

 Training with a swimming watch?